13th Cavalry Regiment (United States): North Apennines

 On 6 October 13 Tank was temporarily attached to the "6 South African Armoured Division."
 The 1st Armored Division now held the extreme western flank of the II Corps Zone.
 Throughout October, the 13th Tank Battalion, on the left flank of CCB, pushed up the mountain slopes along Highway 64.
 First they reached Porretta Terme, and then near the end of the month, arrived beyond the town of Riola.
 An attack on 29 October against German positions at Castelnuovo was stopped short.
 The Germans counterattacked, but 13th Tank defeated them.
 In a last-ditch effort, the enemy destroyed all nearby bridges, forcing CCB to halt its attack.
 On 10 December 1944, after a month of inactivity on the front-line, 13th Tank Battalion was attached to the Allied Brazilian Expeditionary Force in an attack against Monte Castello, but they were repulsed by the Germans.
 As the winter cold and rain set in, both sides in this sector maintained defensive positions along the stalemated front.
 Late in 1944 and in early 1945, D Company's M5 Stuart light tanks began to be replaced by the more modern M24 Chaffee light tanks.
-The Chaffee was a vast improvement over the Stuart, as its 75mm gun more than doubled the firepower of the Stuart's 37mm gun.
+The Chaffee was a vast improvement over the Stuart, as its 75 mm gun more than doubled the firepower of the Stuart's 37 mm gun.
 Throughout the winter, Companies A, B, C, and D conducted training and refitting for the coming campaign.

 Po Valley

 By early 1945, German forces in Western Europe had been defeated at the Battle of the Bulge, and Allied units were steadily advancing into Germany.
 In Italy, the German and Fascist Italian remnants were depleted, but still occupied strong defensive positions anchored by steep mountains ranges.
 Beyond this line, lay the Po Valley to the north.
 The Po Valley is flat, wide, and perfect for offensive armored warfare; if Allied forces could break through to it, the war in Italy could be swiftly won.
 Furthermore, Allied units needed to reach the valley in order to cut off retreating German forces before they could reach the Alps in Austria and Bavaria and set up stronger defenses.
 1st Armored Division began its attack on 14 April 1945.
 A Co, and 2nd Platoon of C Co, were in Combat Command B (CCB), the Division's main effort, while the remainder of 13th Tank Battalion was placed in reserve.
-A Co and 2nd Platoon of C Co had 34 tanks, including 17 Shermans equipped with high velocity 76mm guns, and 9 M4A3 Shermans equipped with 105mm guns.
+A Co and 2nd Platoon of C Co had 34 tanks, including 17 Shermans equipped with high velocity 76 mm guns, and 9 M4A3 Shermans equipped with 105 mm guns.
 The tanks were to support the 6th, 11th, and 14th Armored Infantry Battalions in their advance.
 At 1630, the attack jumped off under the cover of a smoke screen laid down by Division Artillery.
 The tanks and infantry met determined German resistance but captured their objectives by 17 April.